hdb income ceiling

 A BTO flat’s construction will only begin once 65% to 70% of the units have been reserved.
 It normally takes roughly three to five years before the buyer can relocate into their new living quarters.

-Read Also: HBD BTO Down-payment Guide 2023
+Read Also: HBD BTO Down-payment Guide

-With that said, here are the structure’s income ceilings for couples:
+Here are the structure’s income ceilings for couples:

 HDB BTO Type Income Ceiling (Average Gross Monthly Household Income